Scthe/scthe.github.io/content/blog/2023-12-21-vulkan-frame/vulkan_frame.md

 ---

-In previous articles, we have seen how to [initialize](/blog/vulkan-initialization/) Vulkan and [allocate memory](/blog/vulkan-resources/) for buffers/images.
-We've also looked into [synchronization](/blog/vulkan-synchronization/).
+In previous articles, we have seen how to <CrossPostLink permalink="/blog/vulkan-initialization/">initialize</CrossPostLink> Vulkan and <CrossPostLink permalink="/blog/vulkan-resources/">allocate memory</CrossPostLink> for buffers/images.
+We've also looked into <CrossPostLink permalink="/blog/vulkan-synchronization/">synchronization</CrossPostLink>.
 We will now investigate how to use graphic and compute pipelines.
 This allows you to render triangles on the screen, or do efficient computations.
 As graphic pipelines are much more complicated, we will explore compute first.

 In Vulkan, when wanting to use a compute/graphic pass, we can differentiate 2 steps.
 First, we create a `VkPipeline` object.
 To do so, we need to declare e.g. shader modules, uniform types, framebuffer attachment types, depth/stencil test and write, etc. Think about it as providing the context for the shader compiler.
 SPIR-V code contained in `.spv` files is quite generic.
 The more information we provide during compilation, the more optimizations the driver can do.
 After all the passes are declared, we can start the second step - pass execution during the render loop.
 Each pass will `vkCmdBindPipeline()` and record its commands to a `command buffer`.
 In the end, we will call `vkQueueSubmit()` (submit the commands for execution) and `vkQueuePresentKHR()` (present the swapchain image).
-We have already explained the render loop synchronization in [Vulkan synchronization](/blog/vulkan-synchronization/).
+We have already explained the render loop synchronization in <CrossPostLink permalink="/blog/vulkan-synchronization/" paragraph="Synchronization between frames in Vulkan">"Vulkan synchronization"</CrossPostLink>.